Retrieval Augmentation for Deep Neural Networks: Proposed Approach

 Note that, for the second stage, the target output of the nearest example is required, and not the nearest example itself.
 This can be retrieved with an auxiliary lookup table that maps the corresponding index of $x_{n}$ to its target $y_{n}$.

-\paragraph{Image Retrieval} In image captioning, each training input image $x$ is stored as D-dimensional vector using a pre-trained encoder network:
+\paragraph{Image Retrieval} In image captioning, each training input image $x$ is stored as $D$-dimensional vector using a pre-trained encoder network:

 In the previous expression, ${r_{x}}$ denotes the vector representation of the input, and $D$ its dimensionality.
-A CNN encoder $Enc$ extracts the images features $V$ via the last convolutional layer, followed by a global average pooling operation.
+A CNN encoder $Enc$ extracts the image features $V$ via the last convolutional layer, followed by a global average pooling operation.

-\paragraph{Text Retrieval} In Sentiment Analysis, each training input sentence $x$ is mapped to a vector representation ${r_{x}}$ using a pre-trained sentence representation model, denoted as S in the following expression:
+\paragraph{Text Retrieval} In sentiment analysis, each training input sentence $x$ is mapped to a vector representation ${r_{x}}$ using a pre-trained sentence representation model, denoted as S in the following expression:

 In particular, we use a pre-trained sentence transformer to obtain the corresponding sentence representations \cite{reimers2019sentence}, namely the \texttt{paraphrase-distilroberta-base-v1}\footnote{ \url{http://github.com/UKPLab/sentence-transformers}} model.
 This RoBERTa-based sentence representation model has been trained to produce meaningful sentence embeddings for similarity assessment and retrieval tasks.